domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 In the hopper
 In the loop
 In the same boat
+In the works
 It is what it is
+Join the conversation
 Juggling too many
 Jump on a call
 Jump through hoops
 Just-in-time
 Kaizen
 Keep [me] posted
+Key concepts
+Key ideas
 Key on it
 Key performance indices (KPIs)
+Key themes
 Kick off
 Kick-off
 Kudos
 Launch
 Launchpad
+Lay out
+Layout
+Laying it out
 Lead the charge
 Leaps and bounds
 Left holding the bag